Disinformation in the Russian invasion of Ukraine

 A Russian propaganda rally in Sevastopol (Russian-occupied Crimea, Ukraine) in April 2022, portraying the Russian invasion of Ukraine as a defence of the Donbas.
 The slogan reads: "For the President!
 For Russia!
 For Donbas!"

 As part of the Russian invasion of Ukraine, the Russian state and state-controlled media have spread disinformation in their information war against Ukraine.
-Ukrainian media and politicians have also been accused of using propaganda and deception, although such efforts have been described as more limited than the Russian disinformation campaign.
+This disinformation has also been spread and promoted by so-called Russian web brigades, using fake profiles on social media.
+The Ukrainian state and media have used propaganda and deception as well, although their efforts have been more limited than the Russian disinformation campaign.

-Russian propaganda and fake news stories have attacked Ukraine's right to exist and accused it of being a neo-Nazi state, committing genocide against Russian speakers, developing nuclear and biological weapons, and being influenced by Satanism.
-Russian propaganda also accuses NATO of controlling Ukraine and building up military infrastructure in Ukraine to threaten Russia.
-Some of this disinformation has been spread by so-called Russian web brigades.
-Russian claims have been widely rejected as untrue and crafted to justify the invasion and even to justify genocidal acts against Ukrainians.
-The Russian state has denied carrying out war crimes in Ukraine, and Russian media has falsely blamed some of them on Ukrainian forces instead.
+Russian propaganda and fake news stories have attacked Ukraine's nationhood and accused it of being a neo-Nazi state, committing genocide against Russian speakers, developing nuclear and biological weapons, and being influenced by Satanism.
+Russian propaganda falsely accuses NATO of controlling Ukraine and of threatening and provoking Russia.
+These claims have been widely rejected as untrue and crafted to justify the invasion and even to justify genocidal acts against Ukrainians.
+The Russian state has denied carrying out war crimes in Ukraine; Russian media and internet activists give false alibis for Russian forces, or falsely blame attacks on Ukrainian forces instead.
 Some of the disinformation seeks to undermine international support for Ukraine and to provoke hostility against Ukrainian refugees.

 Russian disinformation has been pervasive and successful in Russia itself, due to censorship of war news and state control of most media.
-Because of the amount of disinformation, Russian media has been restricted and its reputation has been tarnished in many Western and developed countries.
+In the Western world, the far-right and far-left have been most accepting of Russian narratives, and Russia has collaborated with both far-right and far-left groups to spread disinformation.
+Ukraine's government said that Russian disinformation had influenced some in the US Trump administration.
+Because of its disinformation campaign and attempts to stoke division and unrest, Russian media has been restricted and its reputation has been tarnished in many European and developed countries.
 Russia has been more successful spreading disinformation in the Global South, particularly in the Sahel region of Africa, where Russia uses private military companies to support local regimes (see Wagner Group activities in Africa).

 Russian themes

 Russian mural of a pro-war "Z" symbol and the slogan "truth is with us".

 Russian presenter Vladimir Solovyov has broadcast disinformation and propaganda supporting the invasion of Ukraine.

-Disinformation (a lie or exaggeration meant to sway opinion) has been spread by the Russian state, state-controlled media, propagandists, and Russian web brigades as part of Russia's invasion of Ukraine.
-Its purpose is to build support for Russia's invasion, and to weaken opposition to the war.
-It also seeks to sow disunity among Western countries who support Ukraine; to counter NATO; and to cover up or create plausible deniability for Russian war crimes.
+Disinformation (a lie or exaggeration meant to sway opinion) has been spread by the Russian state, state-controlled media, propagandists, and Russian web brigades using fake profiles on social media.
+The aim is to justify Russia's war against Ukraine, and undermine those who oppose it.
+Russia seeks to sow disunity among Western countries who back Ukraine; to undermine support for Ukraine among the public; to convince them that sanctions aren't working; and to cover-up or create plausible deniability for Russian war crimes.
+Russia tailors its propaganda to its target audience, appealing to far-right, far-left, and anti-Western sentiments.